 - Practice heat safety measures when you are physically active in hot weather.
 This is especially important for outdoor workers and military personnel.
 Avoid strenuous activity in hot, humid weather or during the hottest part of the day (between 10 a.m. and 4 p.m.)
 Use caution during your physical activity in the heat if you have health risks.

-- Drink plenty of water before, during, and after you are active.
+- Drink plenty of water before, during, and after physical activity.
 This is very important when it’s hot out and when you do intense exercise.
-Fluids such as rehydration drinks, juices, or water help replace lost fluids, especially if you sweat a lot.
+Fluids, such as rehydration drinks, juices, or water, help replace lost fluids, especially if you sweat a lot.

 - Drink on schedule.
 Two hours before exercising, drink 24 fl oz of fluid.
 Drink 16 fl oz of fluid 15 minutes before exercising.
 Continue drinking 8 fl oz of fluid every 15 minutes while exercising.

 - Check your urine.
-Urine should be clear to pale yellow, and there should be a large amount if you are drinking adequetly.
-You should urinate every 2 to 4 hours during an activity when you are staying properly hydrated.
+Urine should be clear to pale yellow, and there should be a large amount if you are drinking adequately.
+You should urinate every 2 to 4 hours during an activity when you are properly hydrated.
 If your urine output decreases, drink more fluids.

 - Do not spend much time in the sun.
 If possible, exercise or work outside during the cooler times of the day.
 Wear lightweight, light-colored, loose-fitting clothing in hot weather, so your skin can cool through evaporation.
 Wear a wide-brimmed hat or use an umbrella for shade.